databendlabs/databend/docs/doc/10-deploy/00-understanding-deployment-modes.md

 When deploying Databend, you specify a deployment mode, standalone, or cluster.
 A standalone Databend allows for one Meta node and one Query node, and a Databend cluster can include multiple Meta and Query nodes to enhance the computing capability.

-### Compatible Object Storage Solutions
+### Supported Object Storage Solutions
 Databend works with self-hosted or cloud object storage solutions.
 You will need to prepare your own object storage before deploying Databend.
 The following is a list of compatible object storage solutions:
 - Self-hosted object storage solutions:
   - MinIO
   - SeaweedFS
-- S3 compatible storage solutions:
+- Cloud storage solutions:
   - Amazon S3
   - Tencent COS
   - Alibaba OSS